 Bookkeepers can work from home to reconcile accounts, collect past-due accounts, process payroll, enter journal entries and more.

-Use your experience in this remote job to work as a career coach.
+Use your work experience to work as a career coach as a remote job.

 Coaches typically meet one-on-one with clients to provide career advice, interview tips and review resumes.